OP-WMC/WMC-Captains-Ledger/README.md

 ## 📄 License

-This project is created for educational and demonstration purposes.
+This project is created for competing in WMC(By Programming Club at Ahmedabad University)

 ---